SUMMARY OF THE GENERAL GUIDELINES FOR FOREIGNERS INTENDING TO DO BUSINESS IN NIGERIA

 We look forward to being of service to you.

-(Disclaimer: Please note that the above summary is for advisory purposes only).
+(Disclaimer: Please note that the above summary is for information purposes ONLY and does not constitute a legal advice or opinion).